CamilaApai/TextAdventureGame/README.md

 # Future Work

-- Error Handling for User Input
 - Visual Representation of the Game
 - Sound Effects for Game Events
+- More options to the game story